Real Reform for ECD

 We urge the DBE to provide nutrition support to all eligible children attending an early learning programme, regardless of whether the programme is registered or not.
 We must not neglect the most vulnerable children, especially those at unregistered programmes, who stand the most to gain from nutrition support.

-Spread the word about the Right to Nutrition campaign
+Spread the word about our campaigns!

 Download these resources and share widely!